Ed

 Quintet, Joe Lovano’s award-winning Rush Hour,

-and the Ran Blake Trio’s critically acclaimed Sonic
+and the critically acclaimed Ran Blake Trio double-CD Sonic

 Temples in 2001.